top of page

 About Us:

-Welcome to The Haddon Fortnightly, a vibrant civic and social club dedicated to empowering women since 1894.
-Nestled in the heart of historic Haddonfield, our club is proud to be a member of the New Jersey State Federation of Women's Clubs and the General Federation of Women's Clubs.
-With a rich history and a commitment to fostering social, cultural, and educational opportunities, we host hundreds of private and public events each year.
-For more information on rentals, tours, and membership, please visit our contact page.
+The Haddon Fortnightly is a vibrant civic and social club dedicated to empowering women since 1894.
+Located in the heart of historic Haddonfield, we are proud members of the New Jersey State Federation of Women’s Clubs and the General Federation of Women’s Clubs.

 Please click on the box below to read an Introduction letter from our Club President